Lv Residential Care in Las Vegas, NV

 • pro Monalisa is a caring and compassionate unit manager on the rehab hall who makes everyone feel at home.

-• pro The Life Care Center in Las Vegas is friendly, professional, and knowledgeable.
+• pro The Life Care Center in Las Vegas is friendly, professional, and knowledgeable, with clean rooms and floors.

 Cons

-• pro Nurses allegedly stole medications and sold them within the Center.
+• pro Nurses allegedly stole a resident's medication and sold it within the center.

 Review